 The greater Birmingham area has plenty to see and do after your meetings.
 Several entertainment districts around have clusters of restaurants, nightspots and breweries that invite visitors to investigate and enjoy.
 For the golfers in your group that can work in a round at one of Birmingham’s excellent courses, check out our complete list of public golf courses.

 Adjacent to the Birmingham-Jefferson Convention Complex, UPTOWN is a district that attracts locals and convention visitors to enjoy a variety of restaurants.
 Texas de Brazil, Todd English P.U.B. and The Southern Kitchen & Bar are just the beginning.
 Other eateries and bars serve up everything from gourmet burgers and pizza to custom cocktails and from crop to cup coffee at Santos Coffee Farmers.
 Convention guests like the convenience of the district to their meeting and lodging facilities.
 Locals like the conviviality of the crowd and the ease of moving from one location to the next.
 Just down the street from UPTOWN is Topgolf, one of the city’s newest entertainment attractions.
 Topgolf has 100-plus climate-controlled hitting bays, a full-service restaurant, private event space and bars.

 This entertainment district is popular for its historic personality, inviting restaurants and hot nightspots.
 Avondale guests enjoy interesting local brews in taprooms at Avondale Brewing and Cahaba Brewing companies.
-When you finish up there, head on over The Marble Ring, enter the telephone booth in the rear, and ring up the speakeasy upstairs.
-The Marble Ring is a trip back in time with the glam of the 1920’s and new twists on old school drinks.
-Avondale Common House is a relaxing place to enjoy a meal on the covered patio.
+When you finish up there, head on over to Avondale Common House, a relaxing place to enjoy a meal on the covered patio.
 Next door is Post Office Pies—yes, a pizzeria in the old Avondale Post Office.
 One of the most popular places in the district is Saw’s Soul Kitchen, where the signature item is pork, grits and greens topped with onion rings.